Form 8.3 - Apex Fundrock Limited: Re Tyman plc

 (a) Purchases and sales

-Purchase/sale Class of relevant security Number of securities Price per unit Ordinary Sale 118,673 GBP3.80
+Purchase/sale Class of relevant security Number of securities Price per unit Ordinary Sale 69,998 GBP3.847143

 (b) Cash-settled derivative transactions